 We take a look at just how the new normal has affected trader voice infrastructure, what firms need to keep in mind when adjusting to the demands of an evolving, hybrid working world, and how to adapt tech stacks for a more efficient tomorrow.

-How the global pandemic has impacted trading firms
+How the pandemic and hybrid working has impacted trading firms

 In terms of individual trading activity, teams have had to adjust to new ways of working outside of the office.
 Although this has ensured business continuity in spite of the pandemic, it has presented traders with different kinds of process challenges to contend with.
 For example, no longer using dealerboards with physical switches and buttons is an obstacle to remote working adoption for some traders, as many still want the tactile feedback of more traditional devices for speed and confidence.